Android Central Verdict

 Linksys Velop AX4200: What I like

-I've used a fair number of mesh systems over the years, and while they all sport different designs and feature sets, there's one thing most mesh network systems have in common: a complete lack of ports.
-Generally speaking, most popular mesh network systems designed for the home only have one or two usable LAN ports on the main router, and all mesh access points either only have a single LAN port or none at all.
+I've used a fair number of mesh systems over the years, and while they all sport different designs and feature sets, there's one thing most mesh network systems have in common: a near-total lack of ports.
+Generally speaking, most popular mesh network systems designed for the home users only have one or two usable LAN ports on the main router, and all mesh access points either only have a single LAN port or none at all.

-In the above chart, I compared one of Linksys' other Wi-Fi 6 routers, the MR9600, which is designed to be sold as a single router system.
+In the above chart, I talked about one of Linksys' other Wi-Fi 6 routers, the MR9600, which is designed to be sold as a single router system.
 It's compatible with Linksys Intelligent mesh, so I was able to easily add it to my Velop-powered network within the app, but this router would more than likely be used on its own in most households.
 I also compared it with the Nest Wifi, a Wi-Fi 5 mesh system that typically comes out on top in speed tests.
 The results speak for themselves.
 Using the same end devices in the same locations, the Velop AX4200 is significantly faster than both of the other two options, even with Wi-Fi 6 connectivity on the MR9600.

 The caveat here is that you'll need to make sure you're connecting to the same Velop unit that your PC is plugged into.
-If I wanted to game in my basement, for example, I would have to avoid twitch games like Beat Saber where connection issues would ruin the experience.
+If I wanted to game in my basement, for example, I would have to avoid games like Beat Saber where connection issues would ruin the experience.

 As expected, Wi-Fi 6-enabled devices get a boost in speed and have lower latency connectivity when compared to Wi-Fi 5 routers.
 For me, this meant getting closer to the theoretical speeds I pay my ISP for.
 Even still, it's likely that Wi-Fi 6 isn't going to make a huge difference in download or upload speeds for most people as ISPs are still playing catch-up to local Wi-Fi connectivity.
 The Velop AX4200 handles over 100 devices connected to the network, which is likely going to be a bigger change for people with lots of wireless traffic in their homes.

 While testing various devices with the Velop AX4200 system, I came across something fascinating: Linksys seems to have solved the connectivity issues that some devices have with mesh Wi-Fi networks.
-These devices are few and far between but, if you've ever purchased a LiFX bulb in the past you'll know the connectivity issues some of those bulbs have historically had with mesh networks.
+These devices are few and far between, but if you've ever purchased a LiFX bulb in the past you'll know the connectivity issues some of those bulbs have historically had with mesh networks.
 To date, the Velop AX4200 is the first mesh system I've used that didn't have any connectivity issues with these LiFX bulbs at all.
 That's a beautiful, beautiful thing.

 The Linksys Velop AX4200 uses the same app that Linksys has been using for years and works perfectly alongside any Linksys router that supports Linksys Intelligent Mesh.
 That means any existing compatible routers you might have at home can be easily added to your new Velop mesh network.